SimifiniiCTO/simfiny-financial-integration-service/documentation/service-definition/docs.md

 <a name="api-v1-DeleteUserProfileRequest"></a>

 ### DeleteUserProfileRequest
-UpdateUserProfileRequest: Represents the request object invoked against the user service to delete a user profile
+teUserProfileRequest: Represents the request object invoked against the user service to delete a user profile